rabuu/sheetstorm/src/assignment.typ

 /// )
 /// ```
 ///
-/// Here you can set many options to customize the template settings.
+/// Here you can set many options to customize the template's behavior.
-/// Some of them replace settings that you would normally use Typst built-in functions for.
+/// Some of them replace settings that you would normally use Typst's built-in functions for.
 /// For a smooth experience, prefer to set the options here.
 #let assignment(
   /// The document's title. -> content | str | none